New Lenox, Illinois: Highways

 New Lenox is located at the junctions of many major roads.
 U.S. Route 30 is the main East to West road through town.
-The North South streets are Cedar Road, Gougar Road, and Nelson Road.
-I-80 and I-355, also known as The Veterans Memorial Tollway, pass through New Lenox.
-These expressways lend to easy transportation to many other major highways and to Chicago, Joliet, Naperville, Wheaton, Bolingbrook.
+The major north–south streets are Cedar Road, Gougar Road, and Nelson Road.
+I-80 and I-355, also known as the Veterans Memorial Tollway, pass through New Lenox.
+These expressways provide transportation to many other major highways and to Chicago, Joliet, Naperville, Wheaton, Bolingbrook.